Boreal chickadee: Vocal communications

 The call is a husky tsee-day-day, as well as a high pitched trill sound, dididididididi a variant on the call which gives chickadees their name.
 This call is composed of five distinct note-type categories consisting of A, B, C, D and D-hybrid with the beginning and end note both displaying a high frequency pitch.
 Boreal chickadees use specialized notes within their vocal range to communicate with each other and convey information.
 Certain notes/calls can be used as a mating tactic or to indicate a bird's rank to neighbouring fertile females in the area.
 Females have also been known to be more attracted to a male chickadee if he portrays complex and larger song repertoires.
 Calls can also be used in territory defence or to warn others of an invader that come to close to a nesting female.
-Cross species comparisons can be made by comparing the vocal similarities between other species of chickadee's.
+Cross species comparisons can be made by comparing the vocal similarities between other species of chickadees.